amirpourhadi/carousel/README.md

 ## Prod Build
 + To create a production build, ``` run npm run build ```
-+ Production version will be created in the ./dist folder.
++ The production version will be created in the ./dist folder.

 ## Usage:
 + In order to use the carousel component,